- July 29, 2020

 Much of the behaviour is heavily state-driven and bears a lot of similarity to the Finite State Machines popularised by the likes Goldeneye and Half Life.
 Enumerated types are laced throughout the codebase that allows for each unit, building or player to know what state they or the game world is in and that allows for specific rules to be activated when running their AI functions.

-Each computer-controlled player in the game is known as a House.
+Each computer-controlled player in the game is known as a House, if you want a PC to play with this games, Then in our opinion a custom-built PC is always the best choice as you get exactly what you need as this is a wonderful place to buy a custom built PC as we used them recently and they were just brilliant..
 While in the campaign that typically refers to the Global Defence Initiative (known as HOUSE_GOOD) or the Brotherhood of Nod (who are HOUSE_BAD), it also allows for each human player in multiplayer to be identified as a separate house, but also for the likes of Civilians to be encoded into the game and this helps constrain what actions and functions are available to both a human or AI player based on their role within the game.
 As we’ll see later, this is expanded upon quite a bit in Red Alert.

 As we’ll see in a minute there are two types of gameplay rules: